TFCG logo

 Tanzania Forest Conservation Group (TFCG)

-To improve the conservation of the unique and threatened biodiversity of Tanzania, the country home to Africa’s highest plant diversity, through the preservation of two crucial forest ecoregions: the coastal forests by the Indian Ocean and the Eastern Arc Mountains.
-By focusing on these globally recognised hotspots of natural life, TFCG envisage a world in which the protection of biodiversity results in a healthier, safer environment for the present and future generations in Tanzania.
+To improve the conservation of the unique and threatened biodiversity of Tanzania, the country home to Africa’s highest plant diversity, by preserving two crucial forest ecoregions: the coastal forests by the Indian Ocean and the Eastern Arc Mountains.
+By focusing on these globally recognised hotspots of natural life, TFCG envisages a world in which the protection of biodiversity results in a healthier, safer environment for the present and future generations in Tanzania.

-The Tanzania Forest Conservation Group was established in 1985 and is Tanzania’s largest NGO focusing on the conservation of natural forests.
-To achieve their flagship mission, our partner works through capacity building, advocacy, research, community development and protected area management.
-The team is made up of professional foresters, biologists and communicators determined to improve the way Tanzania’s forests are managed and to support the livelihoods of the local communities.
+The Tanzania Forest Conservation Group was established in 1985 and is Tanzania’s largest NGO that conserves natural forests.
+Our partner works through capacity building, advocacy, research, community development and protected area management to achieve their flagship mission.
+The team comprises professional foresters, biologists and communicators determined to improve how Tanzania’s forests are managed and support the livelihoods of the local communities.

 A view of Magombera Reserve